List of Neighbours characters introduced in 1987

 Neighbours is an Australian television soap opera that was first broadcast on 18 March 1985.
 The following is a list of characters that first appeared in the serial in 1987, by order of first appearance.
 All characters were introduced by the show's executive producer Reg Watson.
 The third season of Neighbours began airing on 5 January 1987.
 Harold Bishop arrived during the same month.
 February saw the introductions of Bouncer and Henry Mitchell, son of established character Madge Mitchell.
 In March, Fiona Corke began playing Gail Lewis and Ernie Bourne took on the role of Gail's adoptive father, Rob.
 April saw the arrival of businessman Mr. Udagawa.
 Anne Scott-Pendlebury began appearing as Hilary Robinson in June.
 The following month saw the first appearances of new doctor Beverly Marshall, played by Lisa Armytage, Gino Rossini and Melanie Pearson.
 July also saw the birth of Jamie Clarke, son of Des and Daphne Clarke.
 Briony Behets began playing Amanda Harris in August.
 Russell Crowe was introduced as Kenny Larkin the following month.
 October saw the arrivals of Sally Wells and Greg Cooper.
-Des and Sally's father, Malcolm Clarke, played by Noel Trevarthen, made his first appearance in November and Nick Carrafa began playing mechanic Tony Romeo the same month.
+Athlete Pete Baxter, Des and Sally's father, Malcolm Clarke, and mechanic Tony Romeo made their first appearances in November.

 Harold Bishop

-Harold Bishop, played by Ian Smith, made his first screen appearance as Harold during the episode broadcast on 30 January 1987.
+Harold Bishop, played by Ian Smith, made his first appearance as Harold during the episode broadcast on 30 January 1987.
 He departed in September 1991, but returned five years later in October 1996.
 Harold remained on screen for over twelve years, making him one of the longest-running characters in the show's history.
 Smith announced his departure from Neighbours in August 2008.
 Following a cancer storyline, Harold made his final appearance on 27 February 2009.
 In December 2010, Smith revealed that he would be reprising his role and Harold returned on 9 May 2011.
 Harold is described as being "indecisive, considerate, stuffy and reserved."
 Smith has earned various award nominations for his role as Harold.
 At the 2007 Inside Soap Awards, he was nominated for "Funniest Performance."
 The following year saw Smith nominated for "Funniest Performance" again and "Best Actor."
 In 2009, Smith was once again nominated for "Funniest Performance" and "Best Storyline" for Harold's cancer.
 That same year he was nominated for the "Most Popular Personality" and "Most Popular Actor" Logie Awards.